Trojan Global Intergenerational Programs

 A mentoring initiative linking retired faculty and staff with USC international students is being planned in cooperation with the International Students’ Assembly (ISA).

 The first intergenerational program was on Feb.
-12 with an evening reception sponsored by the USC Emeriti Center for interested students and retired staff and faculty.
-The event began Global Culture Month sponsored by the ISA involving roughly 20 USC student nationality clubs which plan and carry out separate and joint cultural and informational programs during the month.
-The annual campus-wide International Food Fair will also take place during February.
+12, 2013 with an evening reception sponsored by the USC Emeriti Center for interested students and retired staff and faculty.
+TGIF hosted a casual summer meeting and will host a lunch on February 13, 2014 in the Tutor Campus Center from 11 to 2.
+The events highlight Global Culture Month sponsored by the ISA involving roughly 20 USC student nationality clubs that conduct joint cultural and informational programs during the month of February.
+The annual campus-wide International Food Fair also takes place every February.

-It is envisioned that future activities will match up interested retirees with international students for activities such as tutoring, English conversation, American cultural information-sharing, serving as companions for outings to nearby southern California attractions, and home hospitality visits.
+It is hoped that this casual mentoring activity will connect interested retirees and USC faculty and staff with international students for activities such as tutoring, English conversation, American cultural information-sharing, serving as companions for outings to nearby southern California attractions, and home hospitality visits.

 Join us for a lunch reception in Tutor Campus Center on Thursday, February 13 from 11 am to 2 pm.